Diffusion-Based Voice Conversion with Fast Maximum Likelihood Sampling Scheme: Experiments

 To show that the maximum likelihood sampling scheme proposed in Section \ref{sec:ml_inference} generalizes to different tasks and DPM types, we took the models trained by \citet{Song-main} on CIFAR-$10$ image generation task and compared our method with other sampling schemes described in that paper in terms of Fr\'{e}chet Inception Distance (FID).

-The main difficulty in applying maximum likelihood SDE solver is estimating data-dependent term $\mathbb{E}[\Tr{(\Var{(X_{t}|X_{0})})}]$ in $\sigma^{*}_{t,h}$.
-Although in the current experiments we just set this term to zero, we can think of two possible ways to estimate it:

-\begin{itemize} \item approximate $\Var{(X_{0}|X_{t})}$ with $\Var{(\hat{X}_{0}|\hat{X}_{t}=X_{t})}$: sample noisy data $X_{t}$, solve reverse SDE with sufficiently small step size starting from terminal condition $\hat{X}_{t}=X_{t}$ several times, and calculate sample variance of the resulting solutions at initial points $\hat{X}_{0}$; \item use the formula (\ref{eq:gaussian_revert}) from Appendix \ref{app:th_proof} to calculate $\Var{(X_{0}|X_{t})}$ assuming that $X_{0}$ is distributed normally with mean and variance equal to sample mean and sample variance computed on the training dataset. \end{itemize}
+The main difficulty in applying maximum likelihood SDE solver is estimating data-dependent term $\mathbb{E}[\Tr{(\Var{(X_{0}|X_{t})})}]$ in $\sigma^{*}_{t,h}$.
+Although in the current experiments we just set this term to zero, we can think of two possible ways to estimate it: (i) approximate $\Var{(X_{0}|X_{t})}$ with $\Var{(\hat{X}_{0}|\hat{X}_{t}=X_{t})}$: sample noisy data $X_{t}$, solve reverse SDE with sufficiently small step size starting from terminal condition $\hat{X}_{t}=X_{t}$ several times, and calculate sample variance of the resulting solutions at initial points $\hat{X}_{0}$; (ii) use the formula (\ref{eq:gaussian_revert}) from Appendix \ref{app:th_proof} to calculate $\Var{(X_{0}|X_{t})}$ assuming that $X_{0}$ is distributed normally with mean and variance equal to sample mean and sample variance computed on the training dataset.
 Experimenting with these techniques and exploring new ones seems to be an interesting future research direction.

 Another important practical consideration is that the proposed scheme is proven to be optimal only for score matching networks trained till optimality.
 Therefore, in the experiments whose results are reported in Table~\ref{tab:sampling} we apply maximum likelihood sampling scheme only when $t\leq\tau$ while using standard Euler-Maruyama solver for $t>\tau$ for some hyperparameter $\tau\in [0,1]$.
-Such a modification relies on the assumption that the score matching network is closer to being optimal for smaller noise.
+Such a modification relies on the assumption that score matching network is closer to being optimal for smaller noise.

 Table \ref{tab:sampling} shows that despite likelihood and FID are two metrics that do not perfectly correlate \citep{DPM-ML-training}, in most cases our maximum likelihood SDE solver performs best in terms of FID.
 Also, it is worth mentioning that although $\tau=1$ is always rather a good choice, tuning this hyperparameter can lead to even better performance.
 One can find randomly chosen generated images for various sampling methods in Figure~\ref{pic:cifar}.